 If you think you need to warm up before a tennis match, try these pre-match exercises.

 If you are playing tennis for leisure, it’s not essential that you adhere to the general rules around breaks between end changes and sets; however, it’s something you can do if you want to play professionally.

 Typically, in professional tennis, players can break for a minute and a half (90 seconds) between end changes and up to two minutes between sets.
 This break is designed to allow players to go to the toilet or request on-court treatment.

 That’s all there is to it!

 The best games of tennis are fair games of tennis.
 Whether you’re playing for leisure or professionally, follow the rules and you can rest assured knowing that when you win a game, it’s a real win.

-If you are looking for a racquet to get started check out our guide to the best rackets in 2018 here.
+If you are looking for a racquet to get started check out our guide to the best rackets for beginners here.